SaketLeven/OkRxSalesForceConnector/README.md

 #### The Solution: Agnostic Root Objects

-Our architecture uses **Dynamic Profile Resolution** to make the LWC and Apex completely object-agnostic.
+Our architecture uses **Dynamic Button Configuration Resolution** to make the LWC and Apex completely object-agnostic.
 The component works on any record page by reading the `recordId` and looking up the configuration at runtime.

 ##### Mechanism 1: The "Object Agnostic" LWC